rchytas/Python-Flask-App/readme.md

-# The project is Python Flask REST API for a store.
+# The project is Python Flask REST API for a Store.

-## Pre-requisites and Installation:
+## Pre-requisites:
 	Python 3
 	Flask
 	JWT
 	SQLAlchemy
 	Flask-Restful

+## Installation
 		'''
 		pip install Flask
 		'''